tmartin-m/nlp-04-api-text-data/README.md

 After the successful run I updated the stage03_transform file to add custom derived columns to calculate the title length, average title length by user id, and the minimum/maximum title lengths for each user id.
 I stopped to ensure a successful pipeline run after adding the average title length column before adding the minimum and maximum to aid in trouble shooting if errors occured.
 I ran into several syntax errors and some larger areas due to frogetting the alias at first but was able to produces a successful pipeline run with all 3 columns.

-From the results I was able to see that
+From the processed file I was able to see that Title length varied pretty drastically from user to user.
+The averages range from 26 characters to 52 characters.
+Title lengths also varied heavily within each's specific users set.
+Like User 6 titles ranges from 74 characters to 29 characters while user 7 ranges from 48 characters to 11 characters.